 The Racor is inexpensive and probably the best garage bike rack available.

-How to Choose The Best Bike Rack For Your Needs
+How to Choose the Best Bike Rack for You

 - Types of Bike Racks